Who are we?

 3510 Ash St.

 The warehouse located at 3510 Ash St. is where we do much of our organizing.
-This space is where we hold all kinds of events and workshops for the local community, but it is also where we work on creating our screen printed items, hot sauce, canned goods and handmade crafts.
-Free Food Wednesday occurs either inside or directly in front of this space.
-In addition, we rent a portion of the warehouse out to Bearings Bike Project, a women, transgender, and queer run bike shop.
+This space is where we hold all kinds of events and workshops for community use, but it is also where we work on creating our screen printed items, canned goods and handmade crafts.
+Free Rescue Day on Wednesday and Food Not Bombs on Saturday, Sunday and Monday occur either inside or directly in front of this space.
+If you’re interested in renting the space for your workshop, party, meeting or event, please contact firstname.lastname@example.org, or visit our booking page.

 Food Rescue Day

-Every Wednesday members of Baltimore Free Farm go to various produce distributors and grocers to rescue distressed goods <items too ripe to sell or on or just past their expiration date>.
+Every Wednesday members of Baltimore Free Farm go to various produce distributors and grocers to rescue distressed goods: items too ripe to sell or on or just past their expiration date.
 We drive the 300-500 lbs of produce, dry goods, and bread 30 miles back to Baltimore Free Farm for redistribution into the community.
 This is a direct action against the endemic food waste crisis that faces our society, which pushes 40% of food produced into landfills to rot with the plastics and other non-compostable goods while millions around the world starve.
 By simply giving perfectly edible food to people who will eat it, Food Rescue Day is the physical manifestation of a conversation about food waste on a local level.
 Your donations and ideas are generously welcomed.
 Food is given away at 12pm every Wednesday, please bring your own bag.
+Visit Food Rescue Baltimore for information on additional giveaways throughout the city.